Updated: Dec 22, 2020

 We can focus our energy into harnessing our creativity in the pursuit of knowledge in order to actualize our full capacity with the tools we have in the palm of our hands within our lifetime.
 I don’t know about you but that seems like a worthy pursuit to me.

 During quarantine I put time into learning about music production, graphic design, quantum physics and video game design and it culminated in the release of my project ‘HyperReality’.
 My project HyperReality is a combination of an album and a video game.
 The album is an instrumental album with vocal samples, the project is my sonic argument for simulation theory.
 The simulation theory idea of the music album sparked the idea for the video game.
-Since I am new to the creation of games I used the Utility software and created a game from a preexisting template.
+Since I am new to the creation of games I used the Unity software and created a game from a preexisting template.
 The world-building aspects of the game were fascinating.
 Being able to manipulate the physics, terrain, gravity and spatial dimensions of the game helped with my research into physics, quantum physics and simulation theory.

 The videogame is about the adventures of Ellen into a strange world.
 You suddenly wake up in a strange world.
 You will need to use 3d platforming skills in order to evade.
 You will encounter some weird creatures that will attack you.
 Prepare your brain since you will need to solve some puzzles in order to advance in game.
 You will need to use triggered actions to open gates, to trigger moving platforms, and to use your fighting skills to fight robot enemies and bosses.
 All links to the project are available below!